webqit/oohtml/README.md

 Modular HTML is a markup pattern that lets us write arbitrary markup as self-contained objects - with each *encapsulating* their own structure, styling and logic!

-OOHTML makes this possible in just simple conventions - via two new attributes: `namespace` and `scoped`!
+OOHTML makes this possible by introducing "namespacing" and style and script scoping!

 ### Namespacing

 Naming things is hard!
 That's especially so where you have one global namespace and a miriad of potentially conflicting names to coordinate!

-Here, we get the `namespace` attribute for designating an element as own naming context for identifiers instead of the global namespace:
+Here, we get the `namespace` attribute for designating an element as own naming context for identifiers instead of the global document namespace:

 ```html
 <div id="user" namespace>